-Guests can come here to utilize the day-use area as well as camp overnight in the main campground.
-There are over 270 campsites available for reservation from May to December.
-The unique charm of the park calls in all sorts of visitors and it's easy to see why so many choose to spend a few nights out here.
-It's the only real way to get an in-depth take on the park and have the opportunity to fit in as many recreations as can be enjoyed.
+Guests can come here to utilize the day-use area, as well as camp overnight in the main campground.
+There are over 270 RV and tent campsites, 14 mini cabins, and a yurt to choose from at the park.
+The unique charm of the park calls in all sorts of visitors and it's easy to see why so many choose to come and spend a few nights out here.
+Camping at the park is the best way to get an in-depth take on the park and have the opportunity to fit in as many recreations as can be enjoyed.

 RV Rentals in Rocky Gap State Park

 The park is approximately seven miles from the city of Cumberland, and visitors will find suitable shops and restaurants to stock up their supplies and grab a quick bite to eat.
 The park can easily be found and is a short distance off the I-68.
 RVers traveling to the park along the I-68 should be aware that there are several sections along the road that are very steep.
 The roads to the park are first double-lane and then narrow down to single-lane roads closer to the park.
 They paved, clearly marked, and are spacious enough for RVers to easily navigate.

 Once inside the park, the roads remained paved and the drive is quite leisurely, with fairly straightforward signage and easy access between various areas of the park (including the Casino).
 Getting to the campground and setting up shop is pretty easy, too.
 Just watch out if you have a long trailer, as certain loops may make for some tight maneuvering.

 While you are in the area, be sure to check out the Buchanan State Forest, which is home to a variety of different trees including the white oak, chestnut oak, black gum, and scarlet oak.
 Here you can enjoy many activities such as hiking through the stunning forest, taking photos, horse riding, and hunting.
 It's just a short drive of 8.3 miles into Pennsylvania.